jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 4. **Critical for Block Changes**: When a new block is found on the network:
    - Old work becomes invalid immediately
    - Nonces for old jobs must be discarded
-   - Without job IDs, stale nonces would be submitted (and rejected)

 #### Example Timeline
 ```